-These safe baby sleep tips brought to you by Levana.
+Inside: The safest way for babies to sleep and current safe baby sleep recommendations.
+What all parents need to know – brought to you by Levana.
 All opinions are my own.

 I can’t tell you the number of times I peered into my daughter’s crib during that first year — risking waking her up — to make sure she was still breathing!

 A little worrying is normal, but it’s also nice to have the peace of mind knowing that your precious little one is sleeping soundly and safely.
 That way you can try to get a little sleep too!